juanjose49/spring-boot-fhir-example-ems-patient-data/Final Delivery/catalog.md

 This document describes the contents of the entire repository on a file-by-file basis in pdf format.
 ### 1.10 - Final Presentation.pdf
 This is a pdf version of our PowerPoint deck as seen in deliverable 4.
+### 1.11 - API Documentation - FHIR IO.pdf
+This document explains the EMS Service API structure with details corresponding to each available API's request mapping, usage, parameters and return values.
 ## 2.0 - fhir-ems-service
 This is the top-level directory that holds all the source code, dependency management, git files.
 ### 2.1 - src